UMAprotocol/UMIPs/UMIPs/umip-29.md

 While the price of EURUSD does not vary much across various price feed during the weekday, it may be more challenging to get a unified price feed on the weekend: first, while the underlying market is not closed, most of the broker and banks feeding the APIs price feed are; then, for the one providing a price feed, they often add a very big spread, which makes the price of forex pairs vary significantly by source; a way to mitigate it is to use the last price known.

-A consequence to this is the existence of gaps between the last quote on Friday to the first one on Sunday; while such gaps rarely exceed +/-2%, which should not put in danger the collateralization ratio, an exceptional event happening the weekend may create a bigger gap and could, in theory, endanger the collateral ratio; yet, it is very unlikely to see +/-20% gap on EURUSD, but it is in theory possible.
+A consequence to this is the existence of gaps between the last quote on Friday to the first one on Sunday; while such gaps rarely exceed +/-2%, which should not put in danger the collateralization ratio, an exceptional event happening the weekend may create a bigger gap and could, in theory, endanger the collateral ratio; yet, it is very unlikely to see +/-20% gap on EUR/USD, but it is in theory possible.
 Nevertheless, due to gaps, a larger number of liquidation and disputes may arise on Sunday 9 pm UTC if the collateral ratio was already getting weaker before the week’s end.
 In order to mitigate this theoretical risk a high collateralization requirement (120%+) should be set or a reserve fund mechanism should be implemented in order to automatically rebalance the collateralization ratio above 100% (in case it falls below 100%), thus making the liquidation process profitable again.

 In the past the CHF was pegged to the EUR, but in 2015 this pegged was removed by the Swiss Central Bank in a surprise move, which caused a huge volatile movement on the CHF price.
 Such movement could put the CHF below the 100% collateralization ratio, although it is highly unlikely to happen.
 This risk could appear again one day if the peg is reinstated.
 In the forementioned situation the CHF lost 20% within one day.
 However with a higher required collateralization ratio such events can be mitigated.